There are many crops that thrive well in the cool season . In fact, quite a few of them can be harvested in fall and winter, including beets.

 There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we normally think of as “the growing season”.

 With some planning, some mulch, and a wide variety of cold-loving plants, you can have just as bountiful, and beautiful, a garden in the cool season as you can in spring and summer.

-Be sure to check your Zone to make sure you’re planting the proper crops for your area for the best results.
+Also, planting times all depend on what you’re planting and where you’re planting it.
+If you live in the United States, be sure to check your Zone to make sure you’re planting the proper crops for your area for the best results.